-Peppermint is very popular in the kitchen, where its leaves are used both as a garnish and as an ingredient in lemonade, desserts, savory stews, and much more.
-Its liquid extract isa common baking essential, particularly in Western cultures, where peppermint goods are often associated with the holidays.
-Although it is used mostly for flavoring, peppermint culinary applications also bring its antispasmodic and mouth refreshing benefits.
-However, in order to make the best of its benefits, it is recommendable to consume it in medicinal forms.
+Peppermint is very popular in the kitchen, where its leaves are used both as a garnish and as an ingredient in lemonades, desserts, savory stews, and much more.
+Its liquid extract is a common baking essential, particularly in Western cultures, where peppermint goods are often associated with the holidays.
+Although it is used mostly for flavoring, peppermint culinary applications also bring its antispasmodic and mouth-refreshing benefits.
+However, in order to make the best out of its benefits, it is recommendable to consume it in medicinal forms.

 Infusion.
-Peppermint leaves can be easily found fresh, as well as dried and in the form of tea bags.
+Peppermint leaves can be easily found fresh and dried (both loose and in tea bags).
 It is usually drank as a hot infusion to reap its digestive and antispasmodic benefits.